-Overview: The goal of the project is to assist the Ministry of Education, Department of Curriculum Development and Educational Reform in Baku, Azerbaijan, to develop up-to-date curriculum units to be taught at the tenth and eleventh grade levels and to assist in training teachers for the utilization of these units.
-The rationale for this project is that improving citizenship education at the secondary school level will better prepare Azerbaijani students to participate actively in building a pluralistic, democratic society, and will promote democratic relations among members of the school community, including students, teachers, school administrators, and parents.
-Applicants may suggest topics to be developed by the Azerbaijani curriculum team in their proposals; however, final determination of appropriate topics will be made by the curriculum development team and the Ministry in cooperation with the grantee organization during the first phase of the project.
+Overview: The goal of the project is to assist the Independent Society for Education and Human Rights (SIEDO) in Chisinau, Moldova, to develop up-todate curriculum units to be taught at the tenth through twelfth grade levels and to assist in training teachers for the implementation of these units.
+The rationale for this project is that improving citizenship education at the secondary school level will better prepare Moldovan students to participate actively in building a pluralistic, democratic society, and will promote democratic relations among members of the school community, including students, teachers, school administrators, and parents.
+Applicants may suggest topics to be developed by the curriculum team in their proposals; however, final determination of appropriate topics will be made by the curriculum development team and SIEDO in cooperation with the grantee organization during the first phase of the project.